 Meet the GDPR dashboard

-Exonar’s GDPR dashboard provides a high-level view of an organisation’s information in relation to EU GDPR law.
+Exonar’s GDPR dashboard provides a top-down view of your organisation’s information in relation to the EU GDPR.

-It shows an overall picture of all the data held by an organisation, which is subject to GDPR, where it is held and its characteristics.
+It shows a comprehensive picture of all the data held which is relevant to GDPR, where it is held and its characteristics.

-This approach takes organisations beyond spreadsheets and interviews, and into the realm of making well informed decisions, rapidly.
+This view will take your organisation beyond spreadsheets and interviews, and into the realm of making well informed decisions, rapidly.

 Exonar GDPR Workshops